viant/endly/README.md

 1) Delegate a new workflow request to dedicated req/ folder
 2) Variables in  Init, Post should only define state not requests
-3) Flag variable Required or provide fallback Value
+3) Flag variable as Required or provide a fallback Value
-4) Create pull request for common workflow that other can reuse.
-5) Use [Tag Iterators](../neatly) to group similar class of the tests
+4) Use [Tag Iterators](../neatly) to group similar class of the tests
-6) Since JSON inside tabular cell is not too elegant try to use [Virtual object](../neatly) instead.
+5) Since JSON inside tabular cell is not too elegant try to use [Virtual object](../neatly) instead.
 6) Organize  workflows and data by  grouping system, datastore, test functionality together.